Good Danish skills helped Bertold with an internship

 As an international student, it can be difficult to get a foothold in the business community if you do not speak the language.
 Many jobs can be done in English, but a lot of social as well as collegial parts take place in Danish.

-This is why Business Academy Aarhus cooperates with UCplus to help international students learn Danish.
+This is why we strongly encourage our international students to learn Danish during their stay in Denmark.
 Teaching takes place at the Academy, so it’s easy to go to.

 In the beginning, the students learn individual words and small sentences, but soon they pick up longer conversations too.